alvin0/git-mew-vscode-extension/README.md

 - Visual Studio Code 1.104.0 or higher
 - Git installed and configured
 - API key for your chosen LLM provider (OpenAI, Claude, or Gemini)
+  - **Note**: Ollama does not require an API key - just have it running locally

 ## Setup

 1. Install the extension
 2. Run the command `git-mew: Setup Model` to configure your AI provider
-3. Select your preferred LLM provider (OpenAI, Claude, or Gemini)
+3. Select your preferred LLM provider (OpenAI, Claude, Gemini, or Ollama)
-4. Enter your API key when prompted
+4. Enter your API key when prompted (not required for Ollama)
 5. Choose your preferred model

+### Using Ollama (Local AI)

+Ollama allows you to run AI models locally without requiring an API key:

+1. Install [Ollama](https://ollama.ai/) on your machine
+2. Pull a model: `ollama pull llama2` (or any other model)
+3. Make sure Ollama is running
+4. Select "Ollama" as your provider in Git Mew
+5. Choose your installed model

 ## Customizing Rules